marukosy124/chat-room-app/README.md

 ## Abstract
-A chat room using React and Socket.io
+A chat room app using React and Socket.io

 ## Setup
 1. Install yarn packages